AlexBeauchemin/SLTFramework/README.md

 - If you want to add some php manipulation to your view, create a file with the same name in /includes/controllers/
 - Copy/Paste the code from /includes/controllers/example.php into your new file.
 - Change the name of the class "HomeController" with the name of your page with a capital letter and followed by "Controller" , so if you created contest.php , name your class ContestController
 - Do not use _ (underscores) in your names, use - (dashes) instead.
-So contest_end.php should be contest-end.php , in the class name , the dashes should be replaced by a capital letter, so if you want to create a page for yoursite.com/contest-end/ , create the view contest-end.php , the controller contest-end.php (optional) with the class name ContestEndController
+So contest_end.php should be contest-end.php.
+In the class name , the dashes should be replaced by a capital letter, so if you want to create a page for yoursite.com/contest-end/ , create the view contest-end.php, the controller contest-end.php (optional) with the class name ContestEndController

 ## Create a model
 Use the same process as for the controller, put the file in /includes/models